 - Closed Saturday, Sunday and holidays

-The marina will assign your yacht a berth on the Visitors wharf which is the last wharf to starboard as you enter the marina.
+The marina will assign your yacht a berth on the Visitors wharf, the last wharf to starboard as you enter the marina.
 It is marked with a yellow cross at the end.
 Even numbered slips are on the west side of the wharf.
 A staff member will come to the end of the wharf and guide you to your berth.

 The captain is expected to immediately go to the Marina's office with the boat's offical papers, including the clearance from your previous port, fill out the arrival declaration papers and then return to the boat.
 All crew and guests must stay aboard until clearance formalities are completed.

 The marina office will fax the documents to the appropriate officals.
 Officials from immigration, customs and quarantine will board your vessel.
 The captain should check with the marina office after two hours if no officer has arrived.

-If you arrive in Noumea at night you can anchor within the proper anchorage areas in Baie de Moselle outside the breakwater to the marina - take care on approach as there are many yachts without lights anchored in the bay and they are hard to see against the lights ashore.
+If you arrive in Noumea at night or on the weekend you can anchor within the proper anchorage areas in Baie de Moselle outside the breakwater to the marina - take care on approach as there are many yachts without lights anchored in the bay and they are hard to see against the lights ashore.